michaelbZA/my-website/content/posts/fc-series/02-finance-bean-counter-to-business-partner.md

 ## Conclusion: A Mindset Shift

 The transformation from bean counter to business partner is fundamentally about mindset.
-As Parmenter emphasizes throughout his work, it requires shifting from:
+As Parmenter emphasises throughout his work, it requires shifting from:

 - Accuracy to relevance
 - Compliance to performance